 Adam has been in the IT security field for over a dozen years, both working in IT related positions and extending his knowledge and experience as part of his after-work activities.
-Currently working as a senior consultant in one of the big four companies, where he is responsible for cyber risk services such as penetration testing, red teaming etc.
+Currently working as a senior consultant in one of the big four companies, where he is responsible for enterprise cyber risk services such as penetration testing, red teaming and computer forensics etc.

-During his career he made expert opinions for law enforcement and justice authorities, worked as an ICT security specialist at a CERT-like team where he actively tracked cybercrime activity focusing on preventing attacks on Polish government and critical infrastructure, and moreover, worked as a full time penetration tester for one of the world's largest banking groups, as well as performed penetration tests for other financial institutions (i.a. international banks, credit/debit card issuer) and well known e-commerce companies.
+During his infosec career he made expert opinions for law enforcement and justice authorities, worked as an ICT security specialist at a CSIRT team where he actively tracked cybercrime activity focusing on preventing attacks on government and critical infrastructure, and moreover, worked as a full time penetration tester for one of the world's largest banking groups, as well as performed penetration tests for other financial institutions (i.a. international banks, credit card issuer) and well known e-commerce companies.

 His experience and knowledge grants him an excellent understanding of both the attacking and defending sides of ICT security.